FFL needed to reach their wide range of audiences with up to date and relevant information about the great work they do across the UK.

 For these reasons we went with Sitecore, a proven market leader in the provision of CMS and customer experience platforms.
 Sitecore’s Digital Marketing Suite (DMS) is a powerful set of tools that enable its users to deliver real time personalisation, powerful engagement analytics, automated marketing and much more.

-Having this toolset at their disposal will enable FFLP to send targeted communications to different audience groups, whether its resources and tips to schools part way through award completions, or Local Authorities that need further information on the benefits of commissioning FFLP to work in their area.
+Having this toolset at their disposal will enable FFL to send targeted communications to different audience groups, whether its resources and tips to schools part way through award completions, or Local Authorities that need further information on the benefits of commissioning FFL to work in their area.

 Systems integration - Microsoft Dynamics with Sitecore